 This function allows you to use the keyboard or PS/2 mouse to power-on the system.
-Refer to "Jumper Settings for Wake-On-Keyboard/Wake-On-Mouse" in chapter 2 and "Keyboard/Mouse Power On" in the Integrated Peripherals section in chapter 3 for more information.
+Refer to "Jumper Settings for Wake-On-Keyboard/Wake-On-Mouse" in chapter 2 and "Keyboard/Mouse Power On" ("Onboard Super IO Device" field) in the Integrated Peripherals section in chapter 3 for more information.